Joshua-1995/vocal-midi-aligner/README.md

 While the method was tested only on Korean singing data, it is generally applicable to any **monophonic singing voice** paired with a **MIDI score**.

-## 🤝 Contributing
+## 🤝 Your contributions are greatly appreciated!

 Welcome any feedback, bug reports, or suggestions for improvement.
-Feel free to open an issue or submit a pull request.
-Your contributions are greatly appreciated!